ywwang1314/python_midterm_project/README.md

 ## Report on the Data:

 We selected 5 areas to collect their daily pollutants and weather, which is Austin, Dallas, Houston, Los Angeles and New York.
-The re

 ### Source(s) of datasets: